jeskodes/milestone-project-1-jesk/README.md

 #### Wireframes

 I initially planned to start design from a desktop first approach.
 However, as the project developed it became clear I was working towards a mobile first approach.
 This is reflective in the media queries - most are `min-width` but some are `max-width`.
-Part of the reason this became mobile first was using Bootstrap Carousel and navbar templates which are designed to be mobile first.
+Part of the reason this became mobile first was using Bootstrap carousel and navbar templates which are designed to be mobile first.
 In the future, I would be much more conscious of mobile first vs desktop first and would design based on a mobile first approach.

 Wireframes can be found [here](https://github.com/jeskodes/milestone-project-1-jesk/tree/main/documentation/wireframes)